Freytag/Freytag/README.md

 ## Hello, I'm Michael Freytag! 👋

 I'm a front-end developer and UI/UX Designer.
-I currently work at [Nanonation](http://nanonation.net) where i create digital experiences in public spaces
+I currently work at [Nanonation](http://nanonation.net) where I create digital experiences for public spaces.

 ### Other Places to Follow Me
 - [LinkedIn](https://www.linkedin.com/in/mtfreytag)